Finallydocjones/Finallydocjones/README.md

 - Generative Engine Optimization (GEO)
 - Machine-readable content structures
 - Blog and editorial frameworks for B2B companies
+- The impact that AI is having on small to mid-sized businesses

 ## What You'll Find Here
 - Content frameworks used in agency environments